Understanding local needs - adult carers

 The section on the national evidence base sets out what carers have said is important to them, how they take breaks and the barriers they face.

-There are some great resources to support commissioning for outcomes, such as the Local Government Association (LGA) reports Commissioning for better outcomes (2015) and Integrated commissioning for better outcomes (LGA 2018).
-Why not use these toolkits to focus on carers’ breaks – to analyse local supply, needs, secure stakeholder sign-up and co-produce commissioning plans for carers’ breaks?
+The Local Government Association (LGA) report Integrated commissioning for better outcomes (LGA 2018) is a great resource to support commissioning for outcomes.
+The toolkit can be used to focus on carers’ breaks – to analyse local supply, needs, secure stakeholder sign-up and co-produce commissioning plans for carers’ breaks.

 Clare Tessla has accessed services, whose daughter is her carer